 The Laramie River Ranch is a small dude ranch with a typical occupancy of 25 guests.
 Our size allows us to give each guest our personal attention as they ride horses, fish, and participate in our naturalist hikes.
 This personal attention sets us apart from other types of vacations.
-It is not uncommon for a guest to tell us that this was the best vacation their family has ever had.
+It's not uncommon for guests to tell us that this was the best vacation they have ever had.
 It will be your goal to make that the case for every guest.

 We have high standards for the quality of service our guests receive.
 Consequently, we have equally high expectations for performance of our employees.
 First and foremost we are looking for employees that are warm, outgoing, and have strong communication and interpersonal skills.
 They must not be afraid of long hours and hard work.
 All positions require employees that are organized, willing to take initiative and pay close attention to detail.
 Employees must get along well with others, work well as part of a team, and have a "can do" attitude.

 Employment at a guest ranch can be hard work, but it’s also a great deal of fun.
 You will have the opportunity to meet people from across the country and around the world.
 During time off, you are welcome to join in ranch activities including riding, fishing, and our naturalist program.
 You will have the opportunity to explore the surrounding area, camp, go white water rafting, visit Rocky Mountain National Park, or climb one of Colorado’s peaks.

 If this combination of hard work, commitment and fun in the spectacular Rocky Mountains of northern Colorado interests you, we invite you to submit an application.

 Applicants must be at least eighteen years of age on the day they begin work.